-The pregnancy rate of transcervical artificial insemination in three experiment groups of the animal following different approaches are presented in Table 1.
-The result of group 1 indicates the percentage of animals successfully impregnated or not concerning the restraining technique of animals during TCAI of indigenous ewes.
+The pregnancy rate of transcervical artificial insemination in the three experimental groups of animals, following different approaches, are presented in Table 1.
+The results for group 1 indicate the percentage of animals successfully impregnated was not affected by the restraining technique of animals during TCAI of indigenous ewes.
 The restraining techniques or methods had no impact on pregnancy rates (p>0.05).
-Although the pregnancy rate was higher in cradle-restrained animals than in manual or traditional restrained animals, the difference was not statistically significant.
+Although the pregnancy rate was higher in

+Table 1: Pregnancy rates in Bangladeshi indigenous sheep following different approaches to artificial insemination cradle-restrained animals than in manually or traditionally restrained animals, the difference was not statistically significant.